shahidullahkhankhattak/vuejs-electronjs-nodejs-open-ports-searching-tool/README.md

  #### bulk search
   this gives you the option of importing ip:port list from an excel file, csv file, or text file and will perform bruteforce on that speciffic list and will save header & footer information of each ip:port that's found opened & valid.

+## requirements
+* nodejs
+* npm

+## method for running
+* clone the repo
+* run cmd or terminal in that specific folder
+* run npm install
+* after npm installation is compelete. run npm start
+* enjoy